Cody Hopkins @ Grassroots Farmers Cooperative

 “We wanted to regenerate the land.
 It's one of the reasons we've gone direct to consumers because this landscape is so confusing.
 Understanding the labels – what is free range versus cage-free versus organic – it’s almost impossible for a consumer.
 Having a direct relationship with our customers allows us to build that trust and really explain how we do things.” – Cody

-You can check out the full episode with Cody Hopkins @ Grassroots Farmers Cooperative HERE.
+You can check out the full episode with Cody Hopkins @ Grassroots Farmers Cooperative HERE

-Subscribe to future episodes of the ReGen Brands Podcast on your favorite podcast platform using the buttons below.
+Subscribe to future episodes of the ReGen Brands Podcast on Apple Podcasts, Spotify, or YouTube.
 You can help support our mission of growing regenerative CPG brands with a 5-star rating!

-Stay engaged in the conversation by subscribing to our weekly newsletter, The ReGen Brands Weekly, and connecting with us on LinkedIn (Kyle & AC).
+Stay engaged in the conversation by subscribing to our weekly newsletter, The ReGen Brands Weekly, and connecting with us on LinkedIn: ReGen Brands, Kyle, and AC